numfocus/gsoc/CONTRIBUTING-students.md

 To get experience with a code base we recommend you try to fix some easy/beginner bug or refactor a piece of code that doesn't conform to the current style guides.
 Look at the code that you want to change, check if it follows our coding guidelines.
-Do some research on the API's you want to use, plan what classes you will add and how their public API will look.
+Do some research on the APIs you want to use, plan what classes you will add and how their public API will look.
 Write down your algorithms in pseudo code.
 The better your research is and the better you plan ahead the easier it will be to judge how long a given task will take.
 For